Custom metrics

 )

 The names of the columns in the dataset should correspond to the names of the columns that were defined in the custom metric.
 In addition, the format of the timestamps should also be the same as defined in the metric.
 If the sample size is not specified, it is treated as a 1 sample by default.
-The following is an example of the shape of a dataset saved in the AI catalog:
+The following example shows the shape of a dataset saved in the AI catalog.

 timestamp